US: Two leaders of Mexico's Sinaloa cartel arrested in Texas – DW – 07/26/2024

 US: Two leaders of Mexico's Sinaloa cartel arrested in TexasJuly 26, 2024

-Two of the leading figures of the deadly drug trafficking organization, the Sinaloa cartel, were arrested in Texas on Thursday, the US Justice Department said.
+Two of the leading figures of the deadly drug trafficking organization, the Sinaloa cartel, were arrested in Texas on Thursday, the United States Justice Department said.

 "Ismael Zambada Garcia, or 'El Mayo,' co-founder of the Cartel, and Joaquin Guzman Lopez, a son of its other co-founder, were arrested today in El Paso, Texas," US Attorney General Merrick Garland said in a statement.